 Make Mindful Eating a Habit

 Like any habit, mindful eating takes practice but it quickly becomes second nature.
-Set reminders to eat slowly and turns mealtimes into mini-meditations.
+Set reminders to eat slowly and turn mealtimes into mini-meditations.
 Staying present when eating will help regulate cravings, improve your relationship with food, and lead to better health.

 The next time you feel an urgent craving, take a pause.
 Check in with your body, assess your true hunger, and make a conscious decision on how to satisfy it.
-Mindful eating provides you with control over food urges by heightening your awareness.
+Mindful eating gives you control over food urges by heightening your awareness.
 With practice, it can be a simple but powerful way to rein in cravings.

 Need help with mindfulness techniques?
 Let’s strategize.